-fca authorisation consultants
+fca Auto-authorisation consultants

 Obtaining FCA authorisation for your business is a crucial step if you're planning to conduct activities related to investments, payments, mortgages, consumer credit, or claims management.
 The Financial Conduct Authority (FCA) requires firms to meet its rules and minimum standards, known as threshold conditions, unless they qualify for an exclusion or exemption.